grafana/grafana/docs/sources/sharing/share-panel.md

 You can embed a panel using an iframe on another web site.
 A viewer must be signed into Grafana to view the graph.

-**> Note:** As of Grafana 8.0, anonymous access permission is no available for Grafana Cloud.
+**> Note:** As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud.

 ![Panel share embed](/static/img/docs/sharing/share-panel-embedded-link-8-0.png)